302 N. Main Street

 122 S. Main St.

-The Center has reopened (February 28) in the newly renovated facilities.
+The Center is open..come see the the newly renovated facilities.
 Currentlly two special exhibits are available for viewing.

 Jim Halsey's "Legends of Country Music."
 Collection includes gold and platinum albums, signed guitars from country to rock'n'roll.
 Photographs, stage wear and information that tells the story of country music and its Oklahoma connections.